Daily Activities

 • Rubbing eyes, face, and ears

-As your baby gets older, they may still wake overnight but may not always need a feed; they might need you to help them learn how to join sleep cycles without a feed straight away or be practising a new skill they have learnt (like how to socialise or rollover) or need connection time with you.
+As your baby gets older, they may still wake overnight but may not always need a feed.
+They might need you to help them learn how to join sleep cycles without a feed straight away or be practising a new skill they have learnt (like how to socialise or rollover) or need connection time with you.

 Night waking is still normal at this age, and babies are not expected to sleep through the night for long periods until after 6 months.
 All babies develop differently, and most babies will still wake for a feed over night until 12 months.

-3 - 6 Month Old Baby Playtime
+A 3 to 5 Month old Baby Playtime

 There are many ways to build a relationship with your baby during awake windows, and playtime is an excellent one.
 Here are some ideas: